 In prelabour rupture of membranes, a typical history is of ‘broken waters’ – with women experiencing a painless popping sensation, followed by a gush of watery fluid leaking from the vagina.

 However, the symptoms can often be more non-specific, such as gradual leakage of watery fluid from the vagina and damp underwear/pad, or a change in the colour or consistency of vaginal discharge.

 On speculum examination, fluid draining from the cervix and pooling in the posterior vaginal fornix may be seen.
 To ensure an adequate examination, the woman should be laid on an examination couch for at least 30 minutes.
 This will allow pooling of any leaking amniotic fluid in the top of the vagina.

 Additionally, a lack of normal vaginal discharge (‘washed clean’) can be suggestive of rupture of membranes.
 Asking the woman to cough during the examination can cause amniotic fluid to be expelled.
 A speculum is not required if amniotic fluid is seen draining from the vagina.

 Note: In women with suspected P-PROM or PROM, it is important to avoid performing digital vaginal examinations until the woman is in active labour.
 This is because it has been shown that digital examination reduces the time between rupture of membranes and onset of labour (latency).
 This is likely due to the increased risk of introducing an ascending intrauterine infection.

-In the assessment of suspected premature rupture of membranes, it is important to consider other diagnoses such as urinary incontinence (which is common in the later stages of pregnancy).
+In the assessment of suspected prelabour rupture of membranes, it is important to consider other diagnoses such as urinary incontinence (which is common in the later stages of pregnancy).